<meta name="robots" content="noindex">

 4

-Licensee to submit a written plan of correction outlining the measures the facility will take to provide safe and healthful environment for children in care.
-Plan of correction due date is 08/22/2025.
+Licensee to submit a written plan of correction to LPA by plan of correction due date of 08/21/2026.

 Failure to correct the cited deficiency(ies), on or before the Plan of Correction (POC) due date, may result in a civil penalty assessment.